 What Is a Network Meta-Analysis?

 In a standard pairwise meta-analysis, you pool effect sizes from studies that compare the same two interventions.
 The limitation is obvious: clinical practice rarely involves choosing between just two options.
 A physician selecting an antidepressant might need to choose among ten or more candidates.
-A health technology assessment body evaluating a new drug must understand how it compares not only to placebo but to every existing alternative.
-NMA addresses this gap by synthesizing the entire network of available evidence.
+A health technology assessment body evaluating a new drug must understand how it compares not only to placebo but to every existing alternative. network meta-analysis addresses this gap by synthesizing the entire network of available evidence.

 The key innovation is the use of indirect evidence.
-If Treatment A has been compared to Treatment C in several trials, and Treatment B has also been compared to Treatment C in other trials, NMA uses the common comparator (Treatment C) to estimate the relative effectiveness of A versus B, even if no trial has ever directly compared them.
+If Treatment A has been compared to Treatment C in several trials, and Treatment B has also been compared to Treatment C in other trials, network meta-analysis uses the common comparator (Treatment C) to estimate the relative effectiveness of A versus B, even if no trial has ever directly compared them.
 This indirect comparison, combined with any available direct evidence, produces what is called mixed evidence for each treatment pair.

 NMA requires that all studies in the network measure the same outcome and use compatible study designs.
 The treatments form a network where nodes represent interventions and edges represent direct comparisons from one or more studies.
-As long as the network is connected, meaning there is a path of comparisons linking every treatment to every other treatment, NMA can estimate all pairwise treatment effects.
+As long as the network is connected, meaning there is a path of comparisons linking every treatment to every other treatment, network meta-analysis can estimate all pairwise treatment effects.

 How Network Meta-Analysis Works

 Consider a simple three-treatment network.
-Suppose five trials compare Drug A to placebo, three trials compare Drug B to placebo, and one trial compares Drug A to Drug B. The NMA model uses all nine trials simultaneously.
+Suppose five trials compare Drug A to placebo, three trials compare Drug B to placebo, and one trial compares Drug A to Drug B. The network meta-analysis model uses all nine trials simultaneously.
 For the A-versus-B comparison, it combines the single direct trial with the indirect estimate obtained through the placebo comparator.
 The result is a more precise estimate than either source of evidence could provide alone.

 Two primary statistical frameworks exist for conducting NMA.
 The frequentist approach uses the R package netmeta, which fits a graph-theoretical model based on electrical network theory.
 This approach is computationally fast, produces familiar confidence intervals, and is increasingly popular for its accessibility.
 The Bayesian approach uses software such as JAGS, OpenBUGS, WinBUGS, or the R package gemtc to fit hierarchical models with Markov Chain Monte Carlo (MCMC) sampling.
-Bayesian NMA produces credible intervals rather than confidence intervals and naturally accommodates treatment ranking probabilities.
+Bayesian network meta-analysis produces credible intervals rather than confidence intervals and naturally accommodates treatment ranking probabilities.

 Both frameworks require the same inputs: a dataset of study-level treatment comparisons with their effect sizes and standard errors (or equivalent).
 The choice between frequentist and Bayesian analysis often depends on the research context, institutional preferences, and whether probabilistic treatment rankings are needed.
 The Cochrane Handbook Chapter 11 (Higgins et al., 2023) provides detailed guidance on both approaches.